AJGreaves/familyhub/testing.md

     - Click each page in turn, confirm that the pages change and in the right order.
     - Click the previous and next buttons in pagination, confirm that they do load the correct pages results.
     - Filter results so there are less than 13 results, confirm that the pagination is not loaded in this case.
-    - Filter results to load around 26 listings, confirm that pagination creates 3 pages (12 listings per page)
+    - Filter results to load around 26 listings, confirm that pagination creates 3 pages (12 listings per page).

 #### Listing Page